 You are invited to become a member of the Fox Valley Unitarian Universalist Fellowship and join others in this exciting and growing community.
 Here you will have a place where you can grow on your spiritual journey, where you can share both life’s happiest and saddest moments and where you can work together with others to bring peace and justice to the world.

-This class is especially helpful for newcomers to the Fellowship and new members, though anyone who hasn’t taken before is encouraged to attend.
+This class, led by the Ministers and Congregational Life Coordinator, is especially helpful for newcomers to the Fellowship and new members, though anyone who hasn’t taken it before is encouraged to attend.
 We offer information about our history, governance, programs, and liberal faith.
 This class is a wonderful opportunity to engage with new people, learn about the Fellowship and get to know others in the Fellowship community.
 Sign up several weeks before each class in the Fellowship lobby.

 For more information about membership at the Fellowship, you are invited to speak with Marie Luna, Congregational Life Coordinator, at 920-731-0849 or firstname.lastname@example.org.
 Marie is also available to answer any questions you may have regarding the Fellowship, Unitarian Universalism or other aspect of this community.